MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 **Caching:** Azure provides caching services like Azure Cache for Redis.
 You can use caching to store frequently accessed data closer to the application, resulting in faster retrieval and reduced back-end load.

-**Data serialization:** Azure supports various serialization formats like JSON, XML, and Protocol Buffers.
+**Data serialization:** Azure supports various serialization formats, including JSON, XML, and Protocol Buffers.
 Choose the appropriate serialization format based on data size, performance requirements, and interoperability needs.

 **Indexing and query optimization:** Azure services like Azure SQL Database and Azure Cosmos DB provide indexing capabilities to optimize query performance.
 By choosing the right indexing strategy and optimizing queries, you can improve the overall efficiency of data retrieval.

 **Object-relational mapping:** Azure provides ORM frameworks like Entity Framework and Azure Cosmos DB SDKs.
 These frameworks simplify data access and mapping between object-oriented code and relational or NoSQL databases.

-**Optimizing stored procedures:** Azure services like Azure SQL Database allow you to create and optimize stored procedures.
-Stored procedures can enhance performance by reducing network round-trips and pre-compiling SQL statements.
+**Optimizing stored procedures:** You can use Azure services like Azure SQL Database to create and optimize stored procedures.
+Stored procedures can enhance performance by reducing network round trips and precompiling SQL statements.

 **Partitioning and sharding:** Azure offers partitioning and sharding capabilities in services like Azure Cosmos DB and Azure SQL Database.
-Partitioning allows you to distribute data across multiple nodes for scalability and performance optimization.
+You can use partitioning to distribute data across multiple nodes for scalability and performance optimization.

 **Compressing data:** Azure services support data compression techniques like GZIP and DEFLATE.